moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

-under latitude-matched nulls (H3 supported; Hessian ≥ lift on the cross-signal), the lift's tidal-alignment advantage replicates on real data (0.68 vs 0.62 over 18 tiles), and the campaign closed with a
-<strong>5.2σ detection of inter-halo bridge gas</strong> on ACT DR6 via a
+under latitude-matched nulls (H3 supported; Hessian ≥ lift on the cross-signal), the lift's tidal-alignment advantage replicates on real data (0.68 vs 0.62 over 18 tiles), and the campaign closed with a pair-stacking measurement of inter-halo bridge gas (≈1.3×10⁻⁸, ≈2σ per instrument after jackknife errors and unconnected-pair nulls — reproducing the published amplitude on ACT DR6 and Planck).
-pair-stacking design that nulls symmetric halos by construction.
 Every hypothesis of the program now has an empirical verdict.
 Full chain: <code>research/cosmic-web/docs/SYNTHESIS.md</code>.
 </div>